rhysbrooks1/CS321-002-s25-team-09/README.md

 <hr/>

 ## 1. Introduction
-In this assignment, we will analyze log files to better understand network observability within the field of Cybersecurity.
-We will look and observe patterns, activities, and operations within a system's server and house the corresponding data using B-Trees.
+In this Cybersecurity assignment, we will analyze log files to better understand patterns in the network traffic.
+We will look and analyze patterns, activities, and operations within a system's server and house the corresponding data using B-Trees.
 The amount of data that we have can be very large and any data structure is not likely to fit in memory.
 Hence B-Trees is a good choice for the task at hand.
-We will then store our findings in a database and analyze its results for patterns and specific activities.
+We will then store our findings in a SQL database and analyze its results for patterns and specific activities.

 ## 2. Background
-Log files are textual data files that store events, messages, and processes within a system/network.
+Log files are textual data files that store events, messages, and processes within a system and/or network.
 They log information from users and monitor server IT environments.
 They can detect when a network has become compromised or is under attack.
 For example, security logs check successful and unsuccessful logins, application log failures, and other various activity within a server.
 Secure Shell (SSH) is one of the most common ways of accessing remote servers and in this project, we will use log files from a SSH server.
-Below is an example of a Secure Shell (SSH) log file tracking activity within the server:
+Below is an example of a Secure Shell (SSH) log file that is tracking activity within the server:

 ![SSH_Log_File_Example.png](docs/SSH_Log_File_Example.png "Example Excerpt of Log File")